TypicalArchUser/Patient-Class/README.md

 - TO DO
-- Add Bubble sort to App Class
+ Add Bubble sort to App Class
+ Look at sequencial search
+ Fix all basic errors